asaurusrex/DoppelGate/README.md

 ## Future Ideas
-The quest continutes to find a way to dynamically fetch syscalls from ntdll on-disk without calling NtReadFile, NtMapViewofSection, NtCreateSection, or NtCreateFile.
+The quest continues to find a way to dynamically fetch syscalls from ntdll on-disk without calling NtReadFile, NtMapViewofSection, NtCreateSection, or NtCreateFile.
 If someone comes up with an alternate way to do this, please let me know!